khakhalin/carsharing101/02_relocations.md

 As you grow the fleet, you increase the chances of two or more cars randomly meeting at the same not-so-good station, creating a fluctuation of trapped fleet, which is often profitable to resolve.
 At fleet size continues to increase, the expected frequency of relocations goes through a maximum, but then starts to decrease again, as when the system is overloaded with cars, some of the cars are never getting rented anyways, and therefore it does not matter that much where exactly they are idling.
 By pure coincedence, for this model the curve of the optimal relocation frequency drops down at about the same fleet (15 cars) at which the CM2 curve for the model as a whole becomes negative, but there is no deep truth in this (the left signifies the fight of better car placement with a fixed relocation cost, while the right curve manifests the fight of CM1 profits with CM2 car costs; the parameters that control the shapes of these two curves are only partially shared).

 > [!TIP]
 > Each city (operating area) has the optimal fleet to serve it.
-You can find this optimal fleet by monte-carlo modeling, which is time consuming, but not particularly hard.
+You can find this optimal fleet by monte-carlo modeling, which is time consuming, but not particularly hard!

 Another practical learning point that we can draw from the left curve is that the number of profitable relocations identified and performed by the model differs a lot from one run to another (note how wide the point "clouds" are!)
 The reason here is that the number of cars at each station is a one-dimentional brownian process variable, and while it is random, it changes quite slowly (we have already discussed this phenomenon in Chapter 1).
 If in real life relocations from a zone are low in one month, but high in another, that does not necessarily mean that something structurally changed in the way this zone is used; it may as well be that by pure luck the cards have being dealt slightly differently this time around.

 This last point also has an interesting consequence.
 Among 100 individual experiments that were run to produce the figure above, some required almost 2 times more profitable relocations than some other (say, for a case of 10 cars, we have one experiment with relocation frequency of about 0.06 per tick, and another one - with almost 0.12 per tick).
 Yet in real life, from the operations point of view, it is much more desirable to perform the same "reasonable" number of relocations every week: it helps with capacity planning, budgeting, and optimizes utilization of drivers.
 Which in turn means that even when operations are tuned up perfectly, on some days drivers would be performing relocations are are not quite profitable, while on other days some relocation request may remain unresolved for capacity issues.
 This is unavoidable, and this is ok.

 > [!WARNING]
-> Don't be too upset with relocation effeciency on every particular day, or even week.
+> Don't be too upset with relocation effeciency on any particular day, or even week.
 Relocation strategy should be optimized only at larger periods of time: months, or even quarters.

 Finally, let's reiterate: the right curve on the figure above spells a very important message.
 It introduces that concept of an **optimal fleet size**: the number of cars that, for a given operating area, demand, prices, and relocation logic, offers the best CM2 profitability.